Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits

 Note that the generator matrix $P$ is exactly a bit representation of a stabilizer tableau \cite{Aaronson_2004}, while signs of the tableau are encoded in $c$ and the diagonal of $M$.
 So, $H$ can be understood as a parity-check matrix corresponding to a stabilizer tableau.
 Thus, when working with stabilizer state $\rho$, it suffices to store a triple $(H,s,Q)$ in the computer.
 In fact, the data $(H,s,Q)$ is overdetermined because $H$ can be degenerate and because we can restore $Q$ from $H$ and $\tau$ by \cref{eq:Q_from_tau}; this abundance makes computations easier.
-Let us call the sums as in \cref{eq:state_quadratic_form_expansion} \emph{quadratic form expansions}, following \cite{de_Beaudrap_2022}.
+We call the sums as in \cref{eq:state_quadratic_form_expansion} \emph{quadratic form expansions}, following \cite{de_Beaudrap_2022}.
 Similarly, we will call such sum \emph{linear form expansion} if the quadratic form is in fact linear.

-Arbitrary Clifford channels can be represented as quadratic form expansions.
+Arbitrary Clifford channels can be represented as some quadratic form expansion.
 Suppose $\Phi_{A\to B}$ is a Clifford channel from input multiqubit system $A$ to output multiqubit system $B$.
 (At this place in the text and later we denote systems by lower index latin letters $A,B,C$ for convenience.)
 The Choi state of $\Phi_{A\to B}$ is

 where $\Omega_{A A}$ is a multiqubit Bell state on two copies of input system $A$.
 The Choi state $\sigma_{A B}$ can be represented as a quadratic form expansion: